 - The use of skirmishers would completely change Greek warfare - prior to the proven use, battles were centered on the heavily-armored, spear-and-large-shielded hoplite in a dense and deep rectangular formation, where both sides' hoplite would meet and push against one another until one formation broke to flee and concede the battle.
 Skirmishers would easily whittle down the hoplite from afar while being lightly-armored to allow them to run back a bit as the hoplite attempted to approach them (slowly) until the hoplite all died or broke ranks and fled themselves, paving the way for more combined-arms warfare in Greece.

-- Genghis Khan was also a fan of this one.
-His feigned retreat, combined with this trope, was the bane of eastern european knights when he arrived in Europe.
+- Ögödei Khan was also a fan of this one.
+The Mongol feigned retreat, combined with this trope, was the bane of Eastern European armies when he arrived in Europe.

 - Attila the Hun was also known to use this.
 His men would ride up, fire their arrows, and then suddenly retreat again before they could be engaged.
 Rinse and repeat.